 A long weekend in one of the most expensive cities in the world?
 With the current exchange rate is it even possible?
 It can be - if you try and live like a Londoner.
 This weekend Samantha avoids the tourists traps and explores Locals' London: She visits a traditional west London pub, gets taken out for an Indian meal and even tracks down one of the last remaining Cabbie huts - tiny diners offering cheap take out.
 Plus, tips on how to get one of the best views in London for free and a visit to two of city's greatest markets - foodie hotspot Borough Market and youth culture central, Camden Market.

-This weekend Samantha's rounded up two friends for a girlie getaway to South Beach.
-Sam's arranged for visits to the Delano Hotel, a trip to her favorite South Beach salon, dinner at Haitian restaurant Tap Tap, and dancing and shopping.
+Sam Brown rounds up two friends for a girls' weekend in Miami, FL.
+She arranges for visits to the Delano Hotel, a trip to her favorite South Beach salon, dinner at Haitian restaurant Tap Tap and vintage fashion shopping at C Madeleine's.

 There is no place quite like the oasis in the desert to bring out Sam's naughty side.
 She's been to Las Vegas before, but on this weekend trip she's decided to throw caution to the wind.
 Sam unleashes her inner sexy with the Pussy Cat Dolls, gets a little raucous when she tends bar at the Double Down and lives life at 165 miles per hour in the Las Vegas fast lane.
 Look out Las Vegas.